How to file an Application for Leave and for Judicial review (Citizenship)

 If the application mentions that no written reasons of the tribunal were received by the applicant, the registry will send a request (Form IR-3) to obtain these.
 The tribunal will either send copies of the reasons to the parties and to the registry or, if no reasons are available, will confirm this in a written notice.

 An applicant must file a record (with proof that it has been served on every respondent having filed a notice of appearance) within:

 - 30 days from the date of filing the application if the applicant confirmed having received the tribunal’s written reasons for the decision

-- 30 days (+ 10 additional days to allow for the reception of decision from tribunal) after either receiving the reasons of the tribunal or it’s notice that no reasons are available (further to the registry’s request)
+- 30 days after either receiving the reasons of the tribunal or it’s notice that no reasons are available (further to the registry’s request)

 Contents of the Applicant’s Record